Ray Bradbury Award

 Nebula Award nominees and winners are chosen by members of SFWA, though the creators of the nominees do not need to be members.
 Works are nominated each year by members in a period around December 15 through January 31, and the six works that receive the most nominations then form the final ballot, with additional nominees possible in the case of ties.
 Soon after, members are given a month to vote on the ballot, and the final results are presented at the Nebula Awards ceremony in May.
 Members are not permitted to nominate their own works, and ties in the final vote are broken, if possible, by the number of nominations the works received.
 Prior to the 2009 awards, the eligibility period for nominations was defined as one year after the publication date of the work, which allowed the possibility for works to be nominated in the calendar year after their publication and then be awarded in the calendar year after that.

-During the 16 nomination years, 95 works have been nominated, with 16 winners in addition to the 4 awards chosen without nominees in 1992–2009.
+During the 17 nomination years, 101 works have been nominated, with 17 winners in addition to the 4 awards chosen without nominees in 1992–2009.
 A few franchises have seen multiple nominations; the Marvel Cinematic Universe has earned the most nominations with ten films, two television seasons, and one television episode, with one film and one television season winning.
 Other franchises with multiple nominations are Doctor Who with one win out of four nominated television episodes, Star Wars with three film and three television episode nominations, and The Good Place with one win out of three nominated television episodes.
-The award is typically for television episodes and films, but occasionally rewards works in other formats: the 1999 award was given to an entire television series and three other seasons have been nominated since, the 2001 award was given to a radio anthology series, the 2009 award was given to a creator's entire filmography to date.
+The award is typically for television episodes and films, but occasionally rewards works in other formats: the 1999 award was given to an entire television series and five other seasons have been nominated since, the 2001 award was given to a radio anthology series, and the 2009 award was given to a creator's entire filmography to date.
 Prior to the 2019 awards both the writers and directors were listed, but since then only writers have been noted.